 AI handles complex fintech complaints by combining natural language understanding with backend system access, allowing it to identify the issue, verify account details, check policy requirements, and either resolve the complaint directly or escalate it with full context to a human agent.

 The most effective implementations go beyond chatbot-style deflection.
-At WeBank, 98% of customer service requests are now resolved by AI.
-That figure only works because the AI can take real actions - not just answer questions.
+At WeBank, 98% of customer service requests are resolved by AI.
+That figure works because the AI connects to multiple backend systems simultaneously - verifying identity, checking transaction history, and applying policy rules in a single interaction.

-bunq's AI assistant "Finn" demonstrates what this looks like in practice.
-Finn resolves 40% of customer queries fully and assists human agents in another 35% of cases - meaning 75% of customers get instant help, according to bunq's published data.
+bunq's AI assistant "Finn" resolves 40% of customer queries fully and assists human agents in another 35% of cases.
+That means 75% of customers get instant help.
+The remaining 25% reach human agents with full context already assembled, cutting average handle time significantly.

 What Compliance Controls Does AI Need in FinTech?